 A loud gong echoed throughout the arena and suddenly the crowd went crazy.

 I lifted up my head and faced the door that determined my fate.
 There were a few loud clicks coming from the door and I jumped to my feet.
-A hissing sound came from the entrance I came in and then a row of large flaming jets that reached all the way up to the ceiling, blocked the door.
+Then there was a hissing sound coming from the entrance I came in, and then a row of large flaming jets that reached all the way up to the ceiling shot up from the floor and blocking the door.
 There was more hissing and the second row ignited, then the third, and suddenly I was already fighting for my life waiting for the arena door to open.

-That was close.
-The match hasn’t even started yet and I almost burned to a crisp.
+That was close, too close.
+The match hasn't even started yet and I almost burned to a crisp.

 The crowd roared as I stumbled to get on my feet.
 Looking around, the arena was larger than I originally thought.
 Pools of dark, red blood quickly caught my attention as bodies were being dragged off by men on scavys.